msyamkumar/cs220-f21-projects/lab-p9/README.md

 med_list = [median(v) for (k, v) in heart_rates.items()]
 med_list
 ```
-The [] tells Python that we want to make a list
+The [] tells Python that we want to make a list.
-heart_rates.items() is a list of tuples made from the key/value pairs
+heart_rates.items() is a list of tuples made from the key / value pairs.
-the for (k,v) tells Python to iterate through teach tuple,
+The for clause, that is, for (k, v) in heart_rates.items(), tells Python to iterate through each tuple,
-call the first item k, and call the 2nd item v
+call the first item k (that is the original dictionary's key), and call the 2nd item v (that is the original dictionary's value)

-The median(v) tells Python to fill the list with the result of a call to median on v
+The median(v) tells Python to add items to the list with the result of a call to median on v.

 Another way to make a comprehension is to make a dictionary.
 Given the dictionary
 heart_rates, let's make a new dictionary that looks like this: